Marriage And Relationships: Seven Approaches To Healing From Infidelity

 Some people may heal from an affair in a matter of months, whereas others may need years for true affair recovery.
 With that in mind, experts typically agree that, on average, a couple takes two years to fully recover from an affair.

-What percentage of couples recover from infidelity?
+What percentage of couples recover from infidelity or adultery?

 Estimates for how many couples stay together after infidelity can vary significantly.
 In general, it may be safe to assume that around 25-50% of relationships don’t end because of infidelity.
 At the same time, cheating can be a leading cause of breakups and divorce.

-Can a relationship go back to normal after cheating?
+Can a relationship or marriage heal and go back to normal after cheating?

 It can certainly be possible for a couple to have a happy relationship after infidelity, but the road to this happiness is often long and challenging.
 The definition of infidelity usually revolves around a serious breach of trust with your partner that often cannot be repaired overnight.
 No reason constitutes infidelity, but couples who talk through the actions that led to an affair typically have a better chance of working through it.